Volunteer name: Victoria Dost

 Maybe a little more information and prep prior to leaving would be helpful, but no major suggestions!

-ABV: The travel guide (17 pages) and Summary information was provided to the profesor a month in advance of traveling.
+ABV: The travel guide (17 pages) and Summary information was provided to the teacher a month in advance of traveling.

 9. Are you willing to speak to other potential ABV volunteers?